 Please note that we have amended some of our processes to enable us to administer the examination process while working remotely to the global Covid-19 pandemic.
-Please refer to our frequently asked questions for further information
+Please refer to our working remotely section for further information

 When should I complete the Nomination of Examiners form?

 Ideally the Doctoral College should receive your completed Nomination of Examiners Form ( Form 2.) at least one month before you intend to submit.
 Please complete Part 1 of this form and then forward to your supervisor for completion of Part 2.

 How do I submit my thesis for examination?